Learn to work in harmony with your elders

 - Colour: Black

-Note: This includes a 2RCA to 3.5mm Stereo adapter cable, but requires audio cables to suit your setup.
-Please check our TOSLINK, Digital COAX and RCA categories to select the cable lengths of your choice.
+Note: This includes a 2RCA to 3.5mm Stereo Adapter Cable, but requires audio cables to suit your setup.
+Please check our TOSLINK, Digital Coaxial and RCA categories to select the cable lengths of your choice.

 Posted: 4th May, 2015